adriaserrano97/Rocket_Jump_V2/README.md

 # Rocket_Jump_V2
 ## Game can be found on the following repository: https://github.com/adriaserrano97/Rocket_Jump_V2 <br>
 Welcome to Rocket Jump, an original platformer game which focus on fast paced scrolling though a level.
 Combine your jump and your rocket jump to pull off amazing moves!
+Fly trough the map as quickly as possible and get to the PC at the end of the level: it will take yu to the following one.

 ## Credits